Developmental homeostasis: Symmetry in facial features

 The symmetry in the facial features of humans could be found as appealing to men and women.
 This could be due to the ability to find prospective mates in responding positively to either body or facial symmetry.
 This could be because attributes announce the individual's capacity to overcome challenges to normal development.
 The human preference for symmetry can be explained by humans looking at mate choice, mainly because symmetry is a reliable indicator in the genetic quality mates look for.
 The cognitive mechanisms and adaptive significance of facial attractiveness have been an interest of psychologists.
-Men and women find traits such as averageness, symmetry, and masculinity (in male) or femininity (in female) in faces attractive.
+Men and women find traits such as averageness, symmetry, and masculinity (in males) or femininity (in females) in faces attractive.
 It is noted that humans find symmetrical faces more attractive than asymmetrical faces.
 Disruptions to development caused by mutations or by an inability to secure critical material resources early in life could generate asymmetries in appearance.
 If body asymmetry reflects sub-optimal development of the brain or other important organs, a preference for symmetrical traits could enable the selective individual to acquire a partner with "good genes" to transfer to their offspring.
 Disruptions to development could be caused by stress, illness, or genetic factors.

 Symmetry vs. asymmetry

-In 1998 a study of facial symmetry and how beauty was experimented on by Gillian Rhodes called "Facial symmetry and the perception of beauty".
+In 1998 a study of facial symmetry and beauty was experimented on by Gillian Rhodes called "Facial symmetry and the perception of beauty".
 In the experiment, images of human faces were digitally manipulated to show various amounts of symmetry.
 People were asked to rate the faces, and found that the faces with the most symmetry were the most attractive.

 Reproductive advantages

 Developmental homeostasis is present not only in humans, but in animals as well.
 The choosing of symmetrical features over asymmetrical features have been observed in birds, lizards, Araneae, and even insects.
 For example, barn swallow females have been reported to prefer males whose long outer feathers are the same length on each side.
 Symmetrical males gain a reproductive advantage because of the female mate choice.

 Another example is the behavior exhibited in the damselfly Lestes viridis, where males with more symmetrical hindwings were mated with more than their unmated rivals with asymmetrical hindwings.
 These examples show that individuals with high quality features are able to reproduce their large and symmetrical traits, while individuals who have lower quality features suffer costs to produce their asymmetrical traits.

 One species that chooses their mates based on body symmetry is the brush-legged wolf spider.
-Males who have larger tufts on one leg than the other (asymmetrical) tend to be smaller, and have poorer fitness than the males who have symmetrical tufts.
-During courtship, the males wave their hair foreleg tufts, and symmetrical males be chosen over asymmetrical males by the females.
+Males who have larger tufts on one leg than the other (asymmetrical) tend to be smaller and have poorer fitness than the males who have symmetrical tufts.
+During courtship, the males wave their hair foreleg tufts, and symmetrical males are chosen over asymmetrical males by the females.